-Four Noble Truths Pilgrimage and Seminar
+The Four Noble Truths Seminar and Pilgrimage

 The foundation of the Buddhist path lies in the exploration of these four questions:

 These questions form the core of this unique program.
 It draws from both traditional sutra and commentary source material, and helps to deepen our appreciation of its profound and timeless truth in our lives, especially in this time of unprecedented global and personal suffering.

 Each year, participants from around the world and monastics from Tibet, Nepal and Bhutan, join for a two week intensive program of teachings, practice, prayer and pilgrimage.
 The first part of the program begins with a week-long seminar at SINI and marks the first stop on a pilgrimage route, which leads participants to the most sacred sites in the Indian Buddhist world, including Sarnath’s Dhammek Stupa, Vulture Peak, Nalanda, and Bodhgaya.

 As our participant and guest, you experience an immersion into a world of monastics.
 Meeting traditional practitioners, you’ll be able to ask many questions.
 Dedicated teaching time only represents half of our program.
 Learning also takes place informally between sessions and seminar activities.

 Participants regularly comment that the opportunity to connect with the Tibetan monastic tradition in such an accessible and authentic manner is profoundly life changing.

 At the Nyingma Monlam Chenmo in Bodhgaya, where more than 8000 Buddhists gather from around the world, you’ll be invited into a devotional atmosphere.
 Wherever you are from, and whether you’ve been before, or this will be your first time, India provides an intense experience of humanity.
 The sacred places, locations that have been the place of practice for thousands of years, as well as the country itself, offers an unexpected vibrancy.